mkawalec/manifold/README.md

 ### How to get it working

-You need to install some stuff globally first, and init the environment:
+You need to have docker and fig installed, then:

     sudo npm install -g foreman mariner
     make init

-And then fire up the interface and the server then.
-In two separate terminals do:
+And fire up the interface and the server.
+In two separate terminals
+execute:

     make dev
     make server